Chapter 4, Part 24

 By the time of my first visit to the city in 2012, the civil war had ended.
 However, tension was still palpable, particularly in Fort.
 As the Presidential Secretariat – formerly the Old Parliament building – emerged through the window of my auto rickshaw, so did the constantly vigilant security staff guarding the premises, including a number who stood on the beach across the street.
 Signboards warning people not to take photographs of the beautiful sand-colored Neoclassical building were mounted on its fence.
 The watchful eyes of uniformed officers made sure no one dared to even sneak a photo.

 However, on my second time in Colombo, Fort feels refreshingly different.
-Our hosts, Drew and his Sri Lankan-Australian wife, Fiona, tell us about the reopening of Fort to the public.
+Our hosts, Glenn and his Sri Lankan-Australian wife, Fiona, tell us about the reopening of Fort to the public.
 She recounts how Cargills department store, also located in the old district, was a lively place when she was little.
 After having breakfast at their cozy guesthouse, we take an auto rickshaw to Fort.
 Minutes later as we’re approaching the Presidential Secretariat building, I quickly grab my camera and start taking photos before any security guards see me.

 But something is not quite right.
 There is no police officer, no military personnel, no intimidating faces at all.